 All applicants must have a bachelor's degree from a regionally accredited college or university, or the international equivalent.
 Candidates are normally expected to have maintained at least a 3.0 cumulative GPA in undergraduate coursework.
-For some programs, a Master's degree from a regionally accredited college or university, or the international equivalent, will be required.
 Additional requirements vary by graduate program.
 Please review program specific requirements in this bulletin and/or on the program website: grad.saintmarys.edu.